Conversion Optimization

 • “Loyal-but-Lurking” Push: Customers who buy regularly but haven’t opened an email in 30 days?
 Time for a quick win-back message, something unexpected like a thank-you note or early access to an unreleased product.

-Tips to Build High-Converting AI-Powered Micro Campaigns:
+Tips to Build AI-Powered Email Marketing Strategies for eCommerce:

 Why this matters to eCommerce stores: